krogersst/krogersst.github.io/resume.md

 - Redesigned and installed Rose Hill exhibits following renovation efforts with an emphasis on refreshing decades old interpretative messaging and integrating new digital experiences
 - Developed, researched, and wrote historical interpretive digital tour guide for [bayhistorical.com](bayhistorical.com)
 - Wrote grant proposals to support on-going and new museum initiatives

-**Guest Engagement Specialist** [March 2020 - Present] _Great Lakes Science Center, Cleveland, OH_
-- Provides Science Center guests with informal learning experiences on a variety of topics from space exploration to physics concepts
-- Assists in creating a safe educational environment amid the COVID-19 pandemic

 **Museum Collections Intern** [September 2019 - November 2020]
 _International Women's Air and Space Museum, Cleveland, OH_